If your garage door grinds as it shudders up and down the track, you should definitely look at replacing the rollers.

-Every time the door opened or closed, the side of the track would shave some of the roller off.
+Every time the door opened or closed, the side of the track would shave some of the rollers off.
 Once it was thin enough, chunks started falling off, causing the wheel to bounce as it moved up and down the track.

-Replacing your worn out garage door rollers is one of the easiest (and cheapest) ways that you can upgrade your garage door.
+Replacing your worn-out garage door rollers is one of the easiest (and cheapest) ways that you can upgrade your garage door.

 How Often Should Garage Door Rollers Be Replaced?